jjk4/pmar/README.md

 This Repo is tested on Ubuntu Desktop 23.04, but it should work on the most Debian-based distros too.
 No support for Windows or Mac yet.

 #### Install Prerequisites
-`sudo apt install abcde lame cdparanoia id3v2 git`
+`sudo apt install abcde lame cdparanoia id3v2 git python3-venv`

 #### Download PMAR
 `git clone https://github.com/jjk4/pmar && cd pmar`